 FEI scripting adapter, but this is not possible when running SerialEM on a

-64-bit computer, such as a Gatan K2 or Direct Electron camera computer or a
+separate 64-bit computer, such as a Gatan K2 or Direct Electron camera computer, or

 connection is possible in these cases by using a network socket connection to a small server